William Julius Lowthian Plowden: Biography

 Plowden then joined the Royal Institute of Public Administration as Director-General, where he stayed for ten years.

 Plowden rejoined the LSE in 1982.
 He later wrote a candid book with Tessa Blackstone about advising government.
 He later went to New York as executive director of the Harkness Fellowships from 1988 to 1991, and was subsequently Senior Adviser to the Harkness Fellowships in London from 1991 to 1998.

 Plowden held a number of research professorships, notably at Warwick University.
 He was a member from 1987 to 2006 of the Court of Governors at the LSE and in 2000 was elected to its Council.
 He continued to act as an independent consultant from 1991.

 Legacy and selected publications

-Plowden co-authored with Tessa Blackstone Children and their Primary Schools, which was also known as "The Plowden Report", in 1967.

 The Motor Car and Politics, published around 1970, posed the question: "Can we afford the car?"
 It forecast out-of-town shopping centres that would destroy Britain's high streets.

 A Joint Framework for Social Policies, published in 1975, was described by the Daily Telegraph in his obituary as a "landmark".

 Inside the Think Tank was co-written with Blackstone in 1988 and attacked the cut by Margaret Thatcher of the CPRS as "manifestly absurd".
 In a spat with Oxford University Press over changes demanded by the Cabinet Secretary, they eventually published at Heinemann.

 Ministers and Mandarins was published by him alone in 1994.

 The William Plowden Fellowship Lecture is held annually at the LSE's Department of Social Policy.